AmanPant9026/Project-Hostel/README.md

 ---

-##📞 Support
+## 📞 Support

 - For any issues or inquiries, contact us at:
 - Email: support@rentalplatform.com

 ---

-##🌟 Acknowledgments
+## 🌟 Acknowledgments

--Special thanks to our amazing team and contributors for making this platform possible! 🙏
+- Special thanks to our amazing team and contributors for making this platform possible! 🙏